-In October, pharmaceutical company Sanofi announced it’s undertaking a voluntary recall of Zantac due to concerns about a potential cancer-causing chemical.
+In October, pharmaceutical company Sanofi announced it was undertaking a voluntary recall of Zantac due to the concerns about the potential cancer-causing chemical.

-Last year, multiple drugstores stopped selling the drug.
+Last year, a number of drug stores stopped selling the drug.
 CVS and Walgreens no longer sell Zantac and other ranitidine medications.

-CVS is currently offering customers who recently bought Zantac or another ranitidine drug a refund.
-The chain will continue to sell other over-the-counter (OTC) heartburn medications, like Pepcid and Tagamet, which don’t contain ranitidine.
+CVS offered customers who had recently bought Zantac or another ranitidine drug a refund.

 In September, the FDA reported that small amounts of NDMA were detected in several brand-name and generic heartburn medications.

 This affects the many people who regularly use ranitidine medications to prevent and treat heartburn, ulcers, and gastroesophageal reflux disease (GERD).

-The FDA is investigating whether the low levels found in the ranitidine medicines create a health risk.
+The FDA started to investigate whether the low levels found in the ranitidine medicines create a health risk.